top of page

 1. Gustav Holst – First Suite in E-flat, Op.
 28, No. 1 (1909)

-A foundational classic, Holst’s suite gave artistic legitimacy to the band medium, with elegant counterpoint and memorable melodies.
+• A foundational classic that gave artistic legitimacy to the band medium through elegant counterpoint.

 2. Gustav Holst – Second Suite in F, Op.
 28, No. 2 (1911)

-Infused with English folk tunes, this vibrant suite remains a favorite for its dance-like rhythms and charming character.
+• Infused with English folk tunes, this suite is a staple for its dance-like rhythms and charm.

 3. Percy Grainger – Lincolnshire Posy (1937)

-A masterpiece of folk adaptation, Lincolnshire Posy offers expressive and technical challenges with its rich harmonic language and asymmetrical rhythms.
+• A masterpiece of folk adaptation known for its rich harmonic language and asymmetrical rhythms.

 4. Ralph Vaughan Williams – Toccata Marziale (1924)

-A bold and noble concert work emphasizing rhythmic drive and brass brilliance.
+• A noble concert work emphasizing rhythmic drive and brass brilliance.

 5. Paul Hindemith – Symphony in B-flat (1951)

-Hindemith’s rigorous, contrapuntal style gives this symphony lasting weight and importance in the band repertoire.
+• Uses a rigorous, contrapuntal style that gives the work lasting weight in the repertoire.

 6. Vincent Persichetti – Symphony No. 6, Op.
 69 (1956)